chainwayxyz/citrea-docs/developer-documentation/system-contracts/bitcoin-light-client.md

 ---

 {% hint style="warning" %}
 The following functions `getWitnessRootByHash` and `getWitnessRootByNumber` returning the zero value does **NOT** mean that there is no such a block recorded unlike the blockhash getters as it is possible for a valid witness root to be the zero value in the case of a Bitcoin block with one transaction.
-This happens as the `wTXId` of a coinbase transaction is the zero value and the merkle root is the leaf itself in the case of one leaf.
+This happens as the `wTXId` of a coinbase transaction is the zero value and the Merkle root is the leaf itself in the case of one leaf.
 {% endhint %}

 ```solidity